The AT&T Issue Brief Library

-- Percent decrease in AT&T fleet greenhouse gas emissions (2008 baseline): 12%
+- Percent decrease in AT&T fleet greenhouse gas emissions (2008 baseline): 20.1%

-- PROGRESS: By the end of 2016, AT&T reduced fleet emissions by 99,000 metric tons of CO2e, or 12% from our 2008 baseline.
-100% of passenger sedans procured in 2016 were hybrid vehicles.
-In addition, AT&T reduced the size of its domestic fleet by 1,800 vehicles.
+- PROGRESS: By the end of 2017, AT&T reduced fleet emissions by 174,403 metric tons (mtons) of CO2e, or 20.1% from our 2008 baseline.
+100% of passenger sedans procured in 2017 were hybrid vehicles.
+In addition, AT&T reduced the size of our domestic fleet by more than 1,100 vehicles.

-Strategies for achieving a 30% reduction in fleet emissions
+Strategies for Achieving a 30% Reduction in Fleet Emissions

-- In 2016, we re-focused our strategy to include a new goal to lower AT&T fleet emissions by 30% by 2020 from our 2008 baseline.
+2 years ago, we re-focused our strategy to include a new goal to lower AT&T fleet emissions by 30% by 2020 from our 2008 baseline.
 Examples of our efforts include:

 Vehicle Reduction Efforts

-- In 2016, AT&T reduced the size of its domestic fleet by 1,800 vehicles.
+In 2017, AT&T reduced the overall size of its domestic fleet by more than 1,100 vehicles.

-U.S. EPA SmartWay program managed by AT&T Global Supply Chain
+U.S. EPA SmartWay Program Managed by AT&T Global Supply Chain

 - Dedicated distribution: AT&T uses a dedicated distribution network that covers 21 states.
 The Transportation Control Center works with suppliers to consolidate shipments and create full truckloads on its dedicated fleet and uses EPA SmartWay carriers to reduce costs and carbon emissions.

-- 10% less than truck load
+- 8.8% less than truckload

 - 50% AT&T distribution network

-- 34% parcel
+- 32% parcel

 - Less than 1% other (expedite, intermodal, air)

-- In 2016, more than 99.8% of the miles covered by the AT&T Transportation Control Center were by carriers that participate in the EPA SmartWay program.
-AT&T also increased the number of SmartWay participating carriers we will utilize going forward into 2017, including incorporating those suppliers used by DIRECTV.
+- In 2017, more than 99.8% of the miles covered by the AT&T Transportation Control Center were by carriers participating in the EPA SmartWay program.
+AT&T also increased its overall SmartWay score with the addition of DIRECTV as all of DIRECTV’s carriers are SmartWay participants.

-Customer Fleet Technology Solutions
+Fleet Technology Solutions

 AT&T is one of the largest U.S. wireless providers of fleet management solutions for commercial truck and van fleets.
-AT&T’s technician vehicles are equipped with similar solutions, and optimizing our fleet operations is a crucial component to making real changes.
+Our technician vehicles are equipped with similar solutions, and optimizing our fleet operations is a crucial component to making real changes.
 We use best practices to efficiently manage our fleet every day, and we continue to explore new ways to reduce fuel use and drive fewer miles.
 Our efforts include:

-- Automated vehicle maintenance alerts and proactive monitoring of tire pressure, oil changes and idling;
+- Automated vehicle maintenance alerts and proactive monitoring of tire pressure, oil changes and idling.

-- Behavior-changing tools that will be deployed as necessary to improve driver- and vehicle-efficiency;
+- Behavior-changing tools that will be deployed as necessary to improve driver- and vehicle-efficiency.

-- GPS routing technology that will be deployed where our fleet can identify improvements that have significant impacts on our gallons used per truck roll;
+- GPS routing technology that will be deployed where our fleet can identify improvements that have significant impacts on our gallons used per truck roll.

-Updated on: Feb 8, 2018
+Updated on: Jun 28, 2018